 One of the most technically ambitious game streaming services we’ve seen thus far, Shadow is designed to give your device of choice the power of a high-end gaming PC — whether it’s another PC, a Mac, television, phone, or tablet.
 As with Nvidia GeForce Now, Shadow doesn’t require you to buy new games to play.
 Instead, you can import your current games from stores like Steam, Origin, Epic Games Store, or Battle.net and play the ones you already own.

-Currently, Shadow makes use of a GTX 1080 GPU capable of playing games in 4K at 60Hz or 1080p at 144Hz.
+Currently, Shadow uses a GTX 1080 GPU capable of playing games in 4K at 60Hz or 1080p at 144Hz.
 It makes use of 12GB of DDR4 RAM and gives you access to 256GB of storage so you can have several different titles installed at once.
-Unlike Google Stadia or Project xCloud, you will still have to download and update your games, as Shadow is essentially letting you rent out a high-powered gaming PC remotely.
+Unlike Google Stadia or Project xCloud, you will still have to download and update your games.
+Shadow basically acts as a high-end gaming lender for remote play.

-Using the Shadow Ghost accessory, you can turn your TV into a Shadow device.
-You can use controllers, keyboards, and other accessories to play your favorite games via Bluetooth.
-Need to get up and game on a mobile device?
-Shadow promises that you can even switch to a different screen while still running the game on your previous screen, meaning you will have zero downtime in between sessions.
-You will need a 15 Mbps connection for optimal performance, but you can also use a 4G LTE connection to play on the go.
+Shadow Ghost accessory lets you transform your TV into a Shadow device to use controllers, keyboards, and other accessories to play your favorite games via Bluetooth.
+You can play games on the go by changing from your home screen to a mobile device without having to take a break to do so.
+Shadow allows you to switch to a different screen while still running the game on your previous screen.
+Therefore, you won’t lose momentum as you make the switch.
+A 15 Mbps connection will give you optimal performance, but you can also use a 4G LTE connection to play on the go.

 - Google Stadia vs. xCloud